MikenzieAlasca/F21-1010/lab/lab-05/Lab-05.raw.md

+## Part 1

-1. Write a python function that will
+Write a python function that will:

-- Convert the input parameter to all lower case
+1. Convert the input parameter to all lower case
-- Change all the T's and t's to u's
+2. Change all the T's and t's to u's
-- Return the converted string.
+3. Return the converted string.

 This is very close to the example in class.